 “They heard the sound of the Lord God walking in the garden in the cool of the day, and the man and his wife hid themselves from the presence of the Lord God among the trees of the garden.”
 Genesis 3:8

 God is everywhere and God sees everything.
-God had already seen when Adam and Eve sinned.
+God had already known that Adam and Eve would disobey Him.